vortexgpgpu/vortex/doc/debugging.md

     & cd /hw/syn/opae
     $ CONFIGS=-DSCOPE=1 make fpga-4c

 When running the program on the FPGA, you need to pass the `--scope` flag to the `blackbox` tool.

+    // Running demo program on FPGA with scope enabled
+    $ ./ci/blackbox.sh --driver=fpga --app=demo --scope

-A waveform trace `trace.vcd` will be generated in the current directory during the program execution
+A waveform trace `trace.vcd` will be generated in the current directory during the program execution.
+This trace includes a limited set of signals that are defined in `/hw/scripts/scope.json`.
+You can expand your signals' selection by updating the json file.